- Is my case suitable for .eu ADR?

 The decision shall be implemented by the Registry (EURid).
 The implementation takes place after 30 calendar days, provided no court proceeding has been initiated.
 If the complaint is accepted and the transfer is ordered then:

-- On day 31 (if working day) an email is sent to the complainant and its representative (if it has one) asking them to confirm the registration data (the data are taken from the decision itself).
+- On day 31 (if a working day) an email is sent to the complainant and its representative (if it has one) asking them to confirm the registration data (the data are taken from the decision itself).

 - If the party confirms and completes the registration data, EURid transfers the domain name to the complainant.
 The complainant only has to contact an accredited registrar and request a change of registrar.

-Should you have only initiated a new dispute and obtained a case number but you have not submitted the complaint or Request to change the language yet you need not worry about your case founded by mistake.
-It may stay on the on-line platform to be filed later or not to be filed at all.
+Should you have only initiated a new dispute and obtained a case number but have not submitted the complaint or Request to change the language yet you need not worry about your case being founded by mistake.
+It may stay on the online platform to be filed later or not to be filed at all.
 The Czech Arbitration Court is not going to take any steps or demand any fee for unfiled disputes.